 In accordance with normal commercial practice the academy has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
-The insurance provides cover up to £2,000,000 in a year and the cost for the period ended 31 August 2018 was £1,326.
+The insurance provides cover up to £2,000,000 on any one claim and the cost for the period ended 31 August 2019 was £1,245 (2018: £1,326).
 The cost of this insurance is included in the total insurance cost.